strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deployment-plans.md

 ![Fix known issues](UDRimages/UDR-plans-pilot.png)

 1. On the dashboard, click **Prepare pilot**.
 2. On the **Apps** tab, review the apps that need your input.
-For each app, do the following:
- - Click the name of the app and then, in information pane, review the recommendation and choose the upgrade decision.
+3. For each app, click the name of the app and then, in the information pane, review the recommendation and choose the upgrade decision.
 If you choose **Review in progress** or **Unable**, devices with this app will not be upgraded during the deployment.
- - Click **Save**.
-5. Repeat step 2 for the drivers, Office apps, and Office add-ins tabs.
+4. Repeat this revieww for the drivers, Office apps, and Office add-ins tabs.

 ## Step 6: Review and export the deployment plan

 1. On the dashboard, click **Deployment plans**.
 2. Click the deployment plan you just created.
-3. Review the details of your deployment plan to make sure:
- - The number of devices is correct
- - The apps and Office add-ins have all been reviewed and upgrade decisions made when needed
- - All pilot devices have been identified
+3. Review the details of your deployment plan to make sure the number of devices is correct, the apps and Office add-ins have all been reviewed and upgrade decisions made when needed. and all pilot devices have been identified.
-5. To export the deployment plan, go to Log Analytics and [[need steps to do this]].
+4. To export the deployment plan, go to Log Analytics and [[need steps to do this]].

 ## Next steps